IoT-Ignite/IgniteGreenhouse/README.md

 1. Sensors publish and gateways receive data with using the RF protocol.
 2. Gateway send the data to IoT-Ignite Cloud platform with using [Gateway App](https://github.com/freeloki/GreenhousePrivate/wiki) that already loaded on gateway for collecting and processing data.
 3. Cloud returns processed data to gateway.
-4. Finally the data comes to your Android device with using IoT-Ignite Rest Client.
+4. Finally the data comes to your Android device with using Ignite Rest Client API.

 For more technical details about APIs that used in this application, visit [Wiki](https://github.com/freeloki/GreenhousePrivate/wiki) page.